×

 7. Zombo.com

-Depending on who you ask, this site is either hilariously strange or just plain creepy.
+Depending on who you ask, this site is either hilariously strange or just plain freaky.
 Count us in the latter group.
-Upon clicking, you’ll merely see the site’s name above a perpetually spinning loading symbol—and hear a voice saying, “You can do anything at Zombo com.”
+Upon clicking, you’ll merely see the site’s name above a perpetually spinning loading symbol.
+Then you hear a voice saying, “You can do anything at Zombo com.”

 8. The Fifth Nail Exposed